rebelsky/csc207c/_eboards/eboard27-2.md

 > Suggest a time on Outlook scheduler.

-> Email me to see when I'm available.
+> Email me or Teams Message me to see when I'm available.

 > Talk to me after class.